Hot Stock Spotlight: Pier 1 Imports (PIR)

-Pier 1 Imports (PIR) observed an average volume with 189.99K shares and exchanged 127423 shares on hands in most recent trading session.
-The stock acknowledged active focus on shares in the Friday trading session.
-PIR disclosed a change of -3.24% and its listed share value at $6.27 in the recent trade transaction.
+Pier 1 Imports (PIR) traded 72817 shares on Thursday and observed an average volume with 187.25K shares.
+The stock acknowledged active focus on shares in the Thursday trading session.
+PIR disclosed a change of 3.12% and its listed share value at $6.6 in the recent trade transaction.
 This company belong to USA Country and part of Services sector.
-It has a market capitalization of $24.95M.
+It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+Volatility remained at 6.49% over last week and shows 7.22% volatility in last month.
+Market risk that established with market trade and it is measured by beta factor.
+Beta indicator lies at 3.83.
+Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
+ATR value stands at 0.57.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is a downside from its 20 days moving average with -9.05% and trading from 50 days moving average with -7.92%.
+The stock price is performing along down drift from its 200 days moving average with -28.55%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

 PERFORMANCE REVIEW: